wp-plugins/hierarchy/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed an issue where pagination wasn't displaying properly
+* Fixed an issue where standalone (e.g. not 'child') CPT entries were not properly output

 = 1.0.1 =
-* Fixed a false positive that would incorrectly output post type entires
+* Fixed a false positive that would incorrectly output post type entries
 * Clean up .org repo (deploy script didn't remove legacy files)

 = 1.0 =